timescale/docs/timescaledb/tutorials/nyc-taxi-cab/index.md

 This tutorial covers:

-1. [Setting up up your dataset][dataset-iot]: Set up and connect to a Timescale Cloud service, and load data into your database using psql.
+1. [Setting up up your dataset][dataset-nyc]: Set up and connect to a Timescale Cloud service, and load data into your database using psql.
-1. [Querying your dataset][query-iot]: Analyze a dataset containing IoT data using TimescaleDB and PostgreSQL.
+1. [Querying your dataset][query-nyc]: Analyze a dataset containing NYC taxi trip data using TimescaleDB and PostgreSQL.
-1. [Monitoring your IoT devices][monitor-iot]: Use TimescaleDB to monitor IoT devices, and understand some other PostgreSQL extensions, such as PostGIS, for querying geospatial data.
+1. [Monitoring your IoT devices][monitor-nyc]: Use TimescaleDB with the PostGIS extension to query geospatial data.

-## About querying IoT data with TimescaleDB
+## About querying data with TimescaleDB

-This tutorial uses the [NYC taxi data][nyc-tlc] to show you how to construct queries for IoT devices.
+This tutorial uses the [NYC taxi data][nyc-tlc] to show you how to construct queries for time-series data.
 The analysis you do in this tutorial is similar to the kind of analysis data science organizations use to do things like plan upgrades, set budgets, and allocate resources.

 It starts by teaching you how to set up and connect to a Timescale database, create tables, and load data into the tables using `psql`.